Go back

 This gives me hope that, if I still have time and strength, I can one day open a Vaganova ballet school in Tehran.

-Janet: Your dedication to dance has shaped your entire life, and I admire the way you have always found creative ways to move forward—to bring dance, support artistry, and keep going.
-You have inspired children, audiences, and dancers acrossaround the world.
+Janet: This is your dream.
+Your dedication to dance has shaped your entire life, and I admire the way you have always found creative ways to move forward—to bring dance, support artistry, and keep going.
+You have inspired children, audiences, and dancers around the world.

 Your determination is incredible.
-You weren’t just born to dance, you were born to live as a be a citizen of the world.
+You weren’t just born to dance, you were born to live as a citizen of the world.

 And even now, despite the difficult political situation in Iran, where dance is forbidden, you still fight for the beauty of dance and how it connects people.
-I am just so inspired by your story, and I feel honored that you are part of the global dance community—always seeking ways to bring artistry, joy, and human connection through the beauty of dance.
+I am just so inspired by your story, and I feel honoured that you are part of the global dance community, always seeking ways to bring artistry, joy, and human connection through the beauty of dance.